Friday 14 January 1941

 American Homefront: Fritzie Zivic successfully defends his world welterweight boxing title against Henry Armstrong before a crowd of 23,190 at Madison Square Garden.
 The crowd remains an all-time record for the venue.

 "Caught in the Act," directed by Jean Yarbrough and starring Henry Armetta and Iris Meredith, is released.
-There is absolutely nothing special about this film, but I include it just to show that not all films back in the day were classics whose name or stars we all remember (and which get listed on pages like this, making it seem like very film then was another "Citizen Kane").
+There is absolutely nothing special about this film, but I include it just to show that not all films back in the day were classics whose name or stars we all remember (and which then get listed on pages like this, making it seem like every film released back then was another "Citizen Kane").
 And...
-I simply like truly obscure films with atmosphere.
-Typical mistaken-identity gangster comedy film full of Italian stereotypes, a blond gangster moll, everyone chasing some dumb rube at the center of it all who somehow foils everyone - you get the picture.
+I simply like truly obscure films with the atmosphere.
+"Caught in the Act" is a typical mistaken-identity gangster comedy film full of Italian stereotypes, a blond gangster moll, everyone chasing some dumb rube at the center of it all who somehow foils everyone - you get the picture.

 January 1941January 1, 1941: Muselier Arrested